• Skip to primary navigation

 Christmas Math Activities- Mazes

 Mazes work as a perfect warm-up activity for cyclical review.
 I have a collection of mazes with Christmas flair that all review different topics from middle grades.
 They take about 5 minutes to 15 minutes to complete; you could do one every day in the month of December.
-Below are all the topics I have mazes for, or you can search for mazes on other topics on Teachers Pay Teachers.
+Here’s a quick link to the pre-made, time-saving Christmas math mazes available now.

 Scientific Notation Christmas Maze